4.8out of 3,000+ reviews

 So your auto lender says you need collision insurance.
 But isn’t that what car insurance is for?
 When you’re involved in a collision?
 Well, kind of.
-But if you think normal car insurance protects your car from damage in a crash, you should read on—and really consider buying collision coverage if you don’t already have it.
+But if you think liability car insurance protects your car from damage in a crash, you should read on—and really consider buying collision coverage if you don’t already have it.

-Because full-coverage covers a lot of damage that a simple liability insurance auto policy doesn’t, you can expect higher premiums than the minimum amount.
+Because full-coverage car insurance covers a lot of damage that a simple liability insurance auto policy doesn’t, you can expect higher premiums than the minimum amount.
 These insurance companies have the cheapest rates around, according to Insurify:

-Collision coverage is an optional coverage you can buy on top of liability car insurance.
+Collision coverage is an optional add-on you can buy on top of liability car insurance.
 Collision insurance pays the cost of repairs up to a certain coverage limit—usually the actual cash value of your vehicle—if your car is in a collision of any kind, whether you hit a deer, a guardrail, a pothole, or another car.
 And you’re covered regardless of fault.

 Here’s what makes collision coverage different from minimum liability auto insurance.
 The only insurance coverage you’re legally required to have—bodily injury and property damage liability coverage—pays for damages and medical bills that you are responsible for.